Built by Techs, for Techs

 What the ASE A-Series Covers

 The ASE Master Automobile Technician certification requires passing all eight A-series tests.
-Each test has 40-50 questions and you get 75 minutes.
+Each test has 40-50 questions with 65-75 minutes depending on the test.
 Here is what you are walking into:

 Mechanical diagnosis, cylinder head, block, lubrication